 Top Five Cloud Benefits

-Experts refer to storage on the cloud as a "data lake" because everything is easily found, or "fished", out of one secure digital location.
-No more opening cluttered drawers, accessing dusty bookshelves, or carrying cumbersome boxes to find multiple video cassettes, photo albums, or stacks of discs.
-No more rewinding tapes, turning pages, or playing through DVDs in a laborious attempt to find that favorite memory.
-With the cloud, just tag a digital file with a special name and find it in seconds from any desktop, tablet, or mobile device.
-With a click and drag, organize similar memories into digital folders to best declutter your files.
-Putting your memories on the cloud, you can recall your favorite photos and videos at the speed of light.
+Once you’re in the cloud, you’ll quickly notice that there is no more opening cluttered drawers, no more pulling old albums from dusty bookshelves or storage spaces, and no more carrying heavy boxes to find multiple video cassettes, photo albums, or stacks of discs.
+You’ll have all the benefits of modern media – like no longer having to rewind tapes to find a perfect moment – without the bulk and fragility that comes with keeping older memories.
+With the cloud, you can just tag a digital file with a special name and find it in seconds from any desktop, tablet, or mobile device.
+Just by clicking and dragging, you can organize similar memories into digital folders to declutter your life.
+By putting them in the cloud, you can find your favorite photos and videos immediately without waiting.